 |Remote Control via App||Yes||Yes|

 |Smart Assistant||Google Home and Amazon Alexa||Google Home and Amazon Alexa|

 |Infrared Sensors||No – Camera sensors||Yes|

 While these two robot vacuums have much in common, it is easy to see that the clear winner between them is the Botvac D7.
-It does a better job of cleaning up granular debris, doesn’t have a tendency to get stuck in random places throughout the home, and offers a longer lasting battery.
+It does a better job of cleaning up granular debris, doesn’t have a tendency to get stuck in random places throughout the home, and offers a longer-lasting battery.

-Basically the only reason to go with the Shark ION 750 is if you want to save on money.
+Basically, the only reason to go with the Shark ION 750 is if you want to save on money.
 However, as is often the case, you’ll get what you pay for.
 In nearly all aspects, save the size of the dirt bin, the ION 750 is inferior to the Botvac D7.
-If you’re in the market for a few robot vacuum, you’re better off going with the Botvac D7.
+If you’re in the market for a few robot vacuums, you’re better off going with the Botvac D7.

 You Might Also Enjoy: